ch4n3l/ch4n3l.github.io/_posts/2017/2019-07-22-xavier-csrf-to-xss-takeover.md

 # ii.
 Chaining CSRF with XSS

 Feeling a little defeated, I thought of some ways I could leverage this XSS into something bigger.
 While doing some more testing, I noticed that the endpoint which is responsible for creating the user did not have any CSRF protection.
-This gave me an idea to try to chain xyzxyzxyz
+This gave me an idea to try to chain the Self-XSS with the CSRF to hopefully obtain remote exploitation.

 Here is an example of how the request looks like: